Compensation

 • LTA is part of gross salary whether claimed or not—it shows on every payslip.

 • The new tax regime does not allow LTA exemption.
-Employees opting for the new regime will have LTA taxed fully.
+Employees opting for the new regime will have LTA taxed fully, while the old tax regime preserves it.

 • Family travel is covered: spouse, children (max 2 born after 01-10-1998), and dependent parents/siblings.